aditygrg2/HackmolScamstory/README.md

 ---
 ### Yes to Killing Scams ✅

-- Idea : Scamstory - No more Scamming
+- Idea : Scamstory - No More Scamming

-- Problem :
+- Problem 🚨 :

 1. Internet scams are continually evolving.
 Consumers in India experienced a fairly high online fraud encounter rate of 69% in the past year.
 31% Indians lost money through a scam—the highest globally.
 There is a lack of scam knowledge and even the most intelligent and educated peeps fall prey to all these techniques.